 But to the artist, art is something different.
 It isn’t a process of producing products, of producing works, either singly or in series.
 Art is a journey, one with many twists and turns, ups, and downs.
 Frankly, there are usually more downs than ups.

 And that is a concept that I think we all need to think about, that we need to find value in, the fact that on our twisting journey, we will face more downs than ups.
 So we should because, in my opinion, the people who fail the least are those who are unwilling to step outside of the comfortable box they’ve created for themselves.
 They are reluctant to take risks, and as such, they struggle to become true visionaries.

 Failure is, or at least it should be, a source of inspiration.
 And it isn’t your only source of inspiration.
 On your photographic journey, you’ll need to mix in as much variety as possible to keep those creative gears turning.
-Learn from your failures, seek variety, look for unique ways to stimulate yourself in order to bring your creative vision to where it needs to be.
+Learn from your failures, seek sort, look for unique ways to stimulate yourself to bring your creative vision to where it needs to be.

 Let Nothing Be a Barrier to Creating Photographs

 I know, from personal experience, that almost anything can be an excuse to not take photos.
 I’m not in the mood or the location is less than ideal.
 The weather isn’t what I wanted it to be or I forgot some essential piece of equipment.
 And I am here to say that these instances are an opportunity.
 Get past the excuses and use whatever methods are at your disposal to make the best of it!
 Take photographs anyway!

 Why?
 Because you may surprise yourself.
 You may find inspiration in the struggle or in the less than ideal conditions, and you may just create something amazing.